zen006598/PocketFlow-Tutorial-Codebase-Knowledge/README.md

   />
 </p>

 This is a tutorial project of [Pocket Flow](https://github.com/The-Pocket/PocketFlow), a 100-line LLM framework.
-It crawls GitHub repositories and build a knowledge base from the code.
+It crawls GitHub repositories and builds a knowledge base from the code.
 It analyzes entire codebases to identify core abstractions and how they interact, and transforms complex code into beginner-friendly tutorials with clear visualizations.

 - Check out the [YouTube Development Tutorial](https://youtu.be/AFY67zOpbSo) for more!

 - Check out the [Substack Post Tutorial](https://zacharyhuang.substack.com/p/ai-codebase-knowledge-builder-full) for more!

-&nbsp;&nbsp;**🔸 🎉 Reached Hacker News Front Page** (April 2025) with >800 up‑votes:  [Discussion »](https://news.ycombinator.com/item?id=43739456D)
+&nbsp;&nbsp;**🔸 🎉 Reached Hacker News Front Page** (April 2025) with >800 up‑votes:  [Discussion »](https://news.ycombinator.com/item?id=43739456)

 ## ⭐ Example Results for Popular GitHub Repositories!